7 Sources of Free Legal Services for Seniors

 Find a public-service lawyer referral program

-Contact your state or local Bar Association to see if they can refer you to an attorney that charges reduced fees.
+Contact your state or local Bar Association to see if they can refer you to an attorney who charges reduced fees.

 Find your state or local Bar Association